-Our strategy is to grow by (i) developing internal sales and marketing programs to improve customer service and attract and retain customers, (ii) leveraging our scale and driving productivity through the development of technology, and (iii) historically, by pursuing opportunistic acquisitions.
-Although we did not complete any acquisitions during Fiscal 2019 or Fiscal 2020, we regularly consider and evaluate opportunities for growth through the acquisition of local, regional, and national propane distributors.
-We expect that internal growth will be provided in part from the expansion of our ACE program, through which consumers can purchase propane cylinders or exchange propane cylinders at various retail locations, and in some locations through home delivery, and our National Accounts program, through which we encourage multi-location propane users to enter into a supply agreement with us rather than with multiple suppliers.
+Our strategy is to grow by (i) developing internal sales and marketing programs to improve customer service and attract and retain customers, (ii) leveraging our scale and driving productivity through the development of technology, (iii) executing on our multi-year business transformation initiatives, and (iv) historically, by pursuing opportunistic acquisitions.
+Although we did not complete any material acquisitions during Fiscal 2020 or Fiscal 2021, we regularly consider and evaluate opportunities for growth through the acquisition of local, regional, and national propane distributors.
+We expect that internal growth will be provided in part from the expansion of our ACE program, through which consumers can purchase propane cylinders or exchange propane cylinders at various retail locations, our Cynch program, through which cylinder home delivery is available in select markets, and our National Accounts program, through which we encourage multi-location propane users to enter into a supply agreement with us rather than with multiple suppliers.

-During Fiscal 2020, we made technology and other investments to promote the safety of our employees and the communities we serve.
-For example, (i) we began upgrading cameras in our delivery and service vehicles to include in-cab coaching capabilities, among other functionality and (ii) we continued to install fall protection towers on rail terminals that are designed to prevent employees from falling during the process of offloading propane into bulk storage.
+During Fiscal 2021, we made technology and other investments to promote the safety of our employees and the communities we serve.
+For example, (i) we continued installing cameras in our delivery and service vehicles to facilitate in-cab coaching capabilities, among other functionality and (ii) we continued to install fall protection towers on rail terminals that are designed to prevent employees from falling during the process of offloading propane into bulk storage.

-Moreover, in Fiscal 2020, AmeriGas Propane continued executing on multi-year business transformation initiatives designed to improve long-term operational performance by, among other things, reducing costs and improving efficiency in the areas of sales and marketing, supply and logistics, operations, purchasing, and administration.
-These initiatives focus on enhancing the customer experience through focused customer relationship management and an improved digital customer experience.
-In Fiscal 2020, AmeriGas Propane realized more than \$40 million in benefits from these business transformation initiatives and expects to continue executing on these initiatives in Fiscal 2021.
+Moreover, in Fiscal 2021, AmeriGas Propane continued executing on multi-year business transformation initiatives designed to improve long-term operational performance by, among other things, reducing costs and improving efficiency and effectiveness in the following key areas: customer digital experience; customer relationship management; operating process redesign and specialization; distribution and routing optimization; sales and marketing effectiveness; purchasing and general and administrative efficiencies; and supply and logistics.
+These transformation activities are substantially complete and are expected to provide total annual benefits of more than \$150 million by the end of Fiscal 2022.
 For further information on these initiatives, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Overview - Impact of Strategic Initiatives."